siegeon/magic.lambda.logging/README.md

 [![Build status](https://travis-ci.org/polterguy/magic.lambda.logging.svg?master)](https://travis-ci.org/polterguy/magic.lambda.logging)

-Log4net wrapper slots for [Magic](https://github.com/polterguy/magic).
+Logging wrapper slots for [Magic](https://github.com/polterguy/magic).
 More specifically, this project provides the following slots.

 * __[log.info]__ - Information log entries, typically smaller pieces of information
 * __[log.debug]__ - Debug log entries, typically additional debugging information not enabled in production
 * __[log.error]__ - Error log entries, typically exceptions
 * __[log.fatal]__ - Fatal log entries, from which the application cannot recover from

+By default the logging implementation used is [log4net](https://logging.apache.org/log4net/), but this can be easily overridden, by creating your own dependency injection association exchanging the default implementation class of the `ILog` interface with your own implementation.
+Notice, if you do this, you'll need to fiddle with the configuration process of _"magic.library"_ to avoid the default log4net service class being the one resolved when the IoC container is looking for an `ILog` implementation class.

-## Configuration
+## Configuration (log4net)

 Notice, you're responsible for configuring Log4Net yourself, which can normally be done with something such as the following in for instance your _"Program.cs"_ as your application is starting up.
 Notice, _"magic.library"_ automatically wires up log4net